-With close to a decade of experience working in advocacy and government affairs, Francella has devoted her career to building movements that address issues of empowerment and progressive causes.
+With close to a decade of experience working in advocacy and government affairs, Francella Chi de Chinchilla has devoted her career to building movements that address issues of empowerment and progressive causes.
 She helps drive strategy and execute high-level decision making for long-term advocacy campaigns related to just representation in our national institutions.
-She also serves as the lead Washington representative for large membership organizations and foundations on issues of immigrant inclusion, women’s health equity, and the digital divide by representing them on Capitol Hill to the Administration, and among peer organizations.
+She also serves as the lead Washington representative for large membership organizations and foundations on issues of immigrant inclusion, women’s health equity, and the digital divide by representing them on Capitol Hill to the administration, and among peer organizations.

-Before joining the Raben Group, Francella served in the Donor Relations Department of the California Community Foundation, where she launched a streamlined system for the implementation of their $3 million annual scholarship program.
-Immediately prior, she worked with Dr. Harry Pachón at the Tomás Rivera Policy Institute where in 2010 she conducted a research project traveling to the communities of color hardest hit by the Great Recession.
+Before joining The Raben Group, Francella served in the Donor Relations Department of the California Community Foundation, where she launched a streamlined system for the implementation of their $3 million annual scholarship program.
+Immediately prior, she worked with Dr. Harry Pachón at the Tomás Rivera Policy Institute where, in 2010, she conducted a research project traveling to the communities of color hardest hit by the Great Recession.
 Francella began her career leading the development office of the LULAC National Educational Service Centers.
 In this role, she managed relationships and secured funding from Fortune 500 companies and federal government agencies for this national civil rights organization.

 Much of Francella’s current work is focused on building the coalitions and networks that secure power for communities of color and underrepresented groups.
 In 2013 she was at the forefront of a growing movement to diversify the environmental sector, serving as the lead manager to build a network of board members from the nation’s largest environmental groups (including the Sierra Club, NRDC, and the League of Conservation Voters).